 Joint replacement procedures were introduced 60 years ago, and have benefited many millions of people who have experienced progressive pain due to degeneration of tissues in their knees, hips and other joints.
 Joint replacement has transformed our lives.
 In fact, in the right patient, it can be one of the most effective and rewarding treatments in all of medicine, relieving pain, restoring function and enabling a return to productive life.

 Overall, joint replacement procedures are not to be feared or discounted.
 However, biomedical science continues to progress.
-New information is gained daily about stem cells, growth factors and advanced tissue products that may offer hope for improved tissue repair, regeneration and reduced inflammation.
+New information is gained daily about growth factors and advanced tissue products that may offer hope for improved tissue repair, regeneration and reduced inflammation.
 When used wisely, these therapies may provide a patient with early stages of joint disease an alternative to joint replacement or sufficient improvement to delay the need for joint replacement for years.

 Cleveland Clinic Joint Preservation Center

 The Joint Preservation Center is a team of caregivers, physicians, clinical scientists, nurses and therapists who are dedicated to exploring and providing the best possible options to help you avoid surgery.

 The Joint Preservation Center is committed to providing clear, honest information and answers to your questions about joint preservation.